New Balance 610 v4Review Facts

 The drop on the New Balance 610 V4 measures 12mm.
-There is a significant difference between the heel height and forefoot height.
 The major drawback of a high drop measurement is that it encourages bad landing habits.
-A high drop means your natural inclination will be to land on your heel rather than on your mid foot or forefoot, and this can increase your chance of injury.
+A high drop means your natural inclination will be to land on your heel rather than on your mid foot or forefoot, and this can increase your chance of injury

-•Injection molded EVA midsole provides cushion and responsiveness
+•Injection molded Acteva Lite EVA midsole provides great cushioning and responsiveness

 •Directional lugs for improved grip and traction